Find Grad Schools

 Master’s Degrees in Animal Health

 There are 2 colleges and univerities across the nation that offer a master's degree in animal health.
-In recent years, the majority of the students getting degrees in this area were male, and 13 were from an underrepresented racial-ethnic group.
+Approximately 75% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 25.0% of animal health graduates were international students.

 Education Levels of Animal Health Majors